Skip to content

 Check that generation completed successfully:

-# Verify output files
+# Verify datastore contents

-ls -la my_first_firmware/
+ls -la pcileech_datastore/

 Step 6: Build FPGA Bitstream (Optional)

-# Run Vivado synthesis
+# Full build with Vivado synthesis

 vivado -mode batch -source vivado_project.tcl